Cancer Types – Bone Cancer

 There are different types of bone cancer, including:

 - Chondrosarcoma.
-Chondrosarcoma is cancer of the cartilage and is more common in adults.
+Chondrosarcoma is cancer of the cartilage.
+It is more common in adults.

 - Chordoma.
-This is a type of bone cancer that typically starts in the lower spinal cord.
+This type of bone cancer typically starts in the lower spinal cord.

 - Undifferentiated pleomorphic sarcoma (UPS).
-UPS makes up less than 1% of bone tumors and is usually found in adults.
+UPS is an uncommon bone tumor, most closely related to osteosarcoma.
+UPS of bone is usually found in adults.
 An arm or leg, especially around the knee joint, is the most common place for UPS to appear.

 Read more about bladder cancer here.